-Damage to Deeper Structures: There is the potential for injury to deeper structures including nerves, blood vessels, muscles, and lungs (leading to deflation of the lung known as a pneumothorax) during mastopexy surgery.
+Damage to Deeper Structures: There is the potential for injury to deeper structures including nerves, blood vessels, muscles, and lungs (leading to deflation of the lung known as a pneumothorax) during breast reduction surgery.
 Injury to deeper structures may result in temporary or permanent loss of function of the structure damaged.

 You may need to define with your surgeon which of these complications (if they occur) will be addressed without further cost to you.
-Any acute complication is likely to dealt with and addressed at no cost to you, but you may wish to discuss this or clarify it with your surgeon.
+Any acute complication is likely to dealt with and addressed at no cost to you but you may wish to discuss this or clarify it with your surgeon.

-ASSYMETRY OF THE BREASTS
+ASYMMETRY OF THE BREASTS

-Everyone is different on the right-hand side of their face and body compared to the left and pre-exisitng asymmetry between breasts will influence the outcome of your surgery.
+Everyone is different on the right hand side of their face and body compared to the left and pre-exisitng asymmetry between breasts will influence the outcome of your surgery.

-Asymmetry of the breast can result in any of the following:
+Asymmetry of the breast can resut in any of the following:

-Nipple Asymmetry: The shape, size and position of the nipple on the breast may differ between sides following surgery.
+Nipple asymmetry: The shape, size and position of the nipple on the breast may differ between sides following surgery.

-Scar Asymmetry: The shape, length and position of the scars between the right and left breasts is likely to be different (and will reflect any pre-operative differences in breast dimensions).
+Scar asymmetry: The shape, length and position of the scars between the right and left breasts is likely to be different (and will reflect any pre operative differences in breast dimensions).

-Breast Size and Shape: Breast shape and volume will not be identical following mastopexy surgery.
+Breast size and shape: Breast shape and volume will not be identical following breast reduction surgery.

-Breast Position on the Chest Wall: The footprint of the breast on the chest wall - its position on the rib- cage - is fixed.
-It is not possible to alter the position of the breast with breast uplift surgery and any pre-existing asymmetry between the sides will be present following the operation.
+Breast position on the chest wall: The footprint of the breast on the chest wall - its position on the ribcage - is fixed.
+It is not possible to alter the position of the breast with breast reduction surgery and any pre-existing asymmetry between the sides will be present following the operation.